heidebloome/goit-react-hw-04-hooks-phonebook/README.md

 # Phonebook App

 This app is a homework at GoIT school.
-There were used Class Components with state, Styled Components.
+There were used functional components with hooks, Styled Components.

-- add new contacts
+- adding new contacts
 - filter by name
-- delete contacts
+- deleting contacts
 - saving contacts to local storage

 This project was bootstrapped with